 The last task in the RDA Theoretical Analysis Phase is to conduct a three-step preliminary psychometric analysis (reliability and validity estimates) of the Decision Tree Chart (DTC).

 Theoretical Analysis Task 5, Step 1: Estimating inter-coder reliability.
 The most important outcome of the conceptual and theoretical analysis phases of RDA is the identification of conceptual and theoretical categories; an important psychometric property of identified coding categories is the consistency with which they can be used to accurately classify participant response data into the theoretical categories (i.e., the reliability of the coding categories).
-For purposes of estimating inter-coder consistency of an RDA CT, psychometric analysis of the Coding Template uses the inter-coder agreement among the TCC coders during the TCC coding, and the inter-coder agreement among the TCC coders of the second set of theory neutral coders.
-This provides an independent estimate of inter-coder reliability for both the theory saturated coders and a second set of theory neutral coders blind to the theoretical meaning and significance of the categories identified by the theoretical coders.
+For purposes of estimating inter-coder consistency of an RDA CT, psychometric analysis of the Coding Template uses the inter-coder agreement among the TCC coders during the TCC coding, and the inter-coder agreement among the TCC coders of the second set of theory neutral coders, thereby providing an independent estimate of inter-coder reliability for both the theory saturated coders and a second set of theory neutral coders blind to the theoretical meaning and significance of the categories identified by the theoretical coders.

 For this study, coder agreement was evaluated by category, sub-category, and consolidation, as identified by the TOC coders.
 Inter-coder agreement among the five theory-saturated coders of the TOC for each of the specific categories was found to be substantial to high, with a range of .81 to .95.
 Inter-coder percentage agreement for the TCC level one was .95, for level two, .81, and for level three, .88, with a total percent agreement across all levels of .88.
 Inter-coder agreement among the five theory neutral coders of the TCC for each category was also found to be substantial to high, with a range of .75 to .95.
 Inter-coder percent agreement for the TCC level one was .95, level two was .75, and level three was .94, with a total percent agreement across all levels of .88.
 Inter-coder agreement across the TOC and the TCC was also moderate to high, with a range of .76 to .94.
 Inter-coder percent agreement for level one across the TOC and the TCC was .94, level two was .76, and level three was .91.